input-output-hk/peras-design/docs/reports/tech-report-1.md

 If certificates for each round are not stored permanently on the chain, then they will have to be persisted locally by each node.

-## Experimental implementation
+## Implementation path

+The somewhat nice decoupling between the voting layer and the nakamoto consensus layer, along with the fact that votes are only taken into account in bulk, eg. when they form a quorum on some round seems to make it possible to implement Peras in a way that doesn't impact too much consensus, and at very least in an incremental way.

-It might be possible to experiment with Peras using real nodes on a special-purpose testnet.
+* It might be possible to experiment with Peras using real nodes on a special-purpose testnet.
 Votes and certificates could be represented as ordinary transactions with well-known characteristics.
 A thread could be added to the node to create and verify votes and certificates.
 The node's chain-selection code would have to communicate with that thread.
+* A dedicated votes and certificate management process could be built and run separately, with the node only periodically checking this process when it needs to decide upon chain selection.
+While this might not be acceptable on a real production network due to the added latency on a critical path, it might be good enough to experiment with Peras on a testnet.
+* The network protocol for diffusing votes bears a lot of similarity to the kind of network needed by [Mithril](https://hackmd.io/jwAdFPzZQj-llwfavl8Ahw) on its path to increased decentralization, so the effort to develop those protocols could be shared.

 # Conclusion